Skip to main content

 What are the Pitfalls of Only (or Mostly) Relying on Social Media Marketing?

 Social media marketing matters.
-About 92% of companies with at least 100 employees used the tactic as of 2021, the Statista Research Department reports.
-And almost 67% of their marketers were concerned about their social marketing's effectiveness.
+About 92% of companies with at least 100 employees used this tactic in 2021, according to Statista.
+Almost 67% of their marketers were concerned about its effectiveness.

-Social marketing is part of a healthy marketing strategy.
-But relying on it too much can spark issues, as well.
-In this blog, we'll tackle five of those top challenges, including:
+Social marketing is part of a healthy strategy.
+But leaning on it too much can spark issues.

 Ready to Reach More Customers?